wmacmil/wmacmil.github.io/_posts/2021-04-23-gf-tutorial.md

   error, called at src/compiler/GF/Command/Commands.hs:881:38 in gf-3.10.4-BNI84g7Cbh1LvYlghrRUOG:GF.Command.Commands
 ```

-### Concrete Judgments
+## Concrete Judgments

 We now append our abstract syntax GF file `Arith.gf` with our first concrete GF syntax, some pigdin English way of saying our same expression above, namely `the product of the sum of 3 and 4 and 5`.
 Note that `Mul` and `Add` both being binary operators preclude this reading : `product of (the sum of 3 and 4 and 5)` in GF, despite the fact that it seems the more natural English interpretation and it doesn't admit a proper semantic reading.

 Reflecting the tree around the `Mul` root, `Mul (EInt 5) (Add (EInt 3) (EInt 4))`, we get a reading where the 'natural interpretation' matches the actual syntax :`the product of 5 and the sum of 3 and 4`.
-Let's look at the concrete syntax which allow us to simply specify the linearization rules corresponding to the above `fun` function judgements.
+Let's look at the concrete syntax which allow us to simply specify the linearization rules corresponding to the above `fun` function judgments.

 Our concrete syntax header says that `ArithEng1` is constrained by the fact that the concrete syntaxes must share the same prefix with the abstract syntax, and extend it with one or more characters, i.e. `Arith+.gf`.